The Smirnov Property for weighted Lebesgue spaces: Main Results

+which proves that $h\in \mathcal M$, whence $\mathcal M$ is a closed, convex and non-empty set.
 Denote by $h_*$ the unique element in $\mathcal M$ of smallest norm.\footnote{In a strictly convex and reflexive Banachspace, any non-empty, closed convex set has an element of smallest norm, see \citep[Corollary 5.1.19]{megginson2012introduction}.} We claim that $h_*=g$, where $g$ is defined in \eqref{gp}.
 To this end, introduce the function space